 Finally, and most relevantly, the temples and shrines of the gods were filled with corpses.
 Lucretius emphasizes how little believers’ reverence and worship of the gods mattered in the end.
 The entire nation was in terror, and lawlessness ensued.
 Some families even began to use other people’s pyres to burn their own dead, which often led to disputes and bloodshed.

-Lucretius’ tragic picture of the Athenian plague shows us humankind at the mercy of natural forces beyond the power of their own knowledge, science, and religious customs.
-It depicts the inevitable suffering that human beings face in a world that was not made for them.
-Ironically, the power that comes from knowledge of the atomistic structure of the universe reveals the painful fact of our ultimate powerlessness within a hostile world.
+Lucretius’ tragic picture of the Athenian plague shows us humankind at the mercy of natural forces beyond the power of knowledge, science, and religious custom.
+It depicts the inevitable suffering human beings face in a world that was not made for them.
+Ironically, the power that comes from knowledge of the atomistic structure of the universe reveals our ultimate powerlessness within a hostile world.
 Most of all, the narrative strongly suggests that god does not care a bit about the welfare of human beings.

 The occurrence of extreme, senseless suffering is not restricted to the ancient world.
 We need only turn our thoughts to the recent disaster in Nepal.
 We have all seen the clichéd memes on social networking sites expressing prayers for the victims and survivors of the earthquake.
 Such responses make even less sense than the disaster itself.
 If god has the power and will to alleviate human suffering, then why would he wait until enough people asked him to do so?